Published 12th January 2022

 Of course, if accommodation is included in your employment contract then there is no need to worry about accommodation costs.
 Sometimes your school might not cover accommodation in the long term but they might put you up in a hotel until you find somewhere.
 Other times your school will give you a housing allowance but this will only come into effect with your first paycheque so you will still need the money upfront.
 Make sure you know exactly what the situation is before you leave home.

 If you don’t live within walking distance of your school, you will have to budget for transport costs to get you to work and back home every day.
 This might be in a taxi, bus, tram or motorbike taxi.
 Usually, the cheapest way to get to work is to do exactly what the locals do, so find out how the other teachers get to school and do the same.
-It also makes sense to share taxis if you live close to other staff members.
+It also makes sense to share taxis if you live with or close to other staff members.
+Alternatively, find out about any monthly public transport discounts you can get in your area.

-Communication is important not only for local communication but also for keeping in touch with your friends and family back home.
+Communication is important in that your potential or current employer needs to be able to contact you, but also for keeping in touch with your friends and family back home.
 Find out the best form of mobile phone package before you go.
 You might be able to get one that will cover international calls at a cheap rate.
 If you want the internet in your apartment your budget for living abroad will need to include enough money to pay for the first month, plus any possible costs for installation.
 However, you might want to include internet connectivity on your list of non-negotiables when looking for a place to live.

 If you are a bit tight with finances, then this should not be included in your budget.
 Sure, socialising and getting out and about is an essential part of any adventure abroad, but if you are short of cash it won’t hurt you to lay low for a couple of months.
 But if you can afford it, make sure you set aside a certain amount of money to spend on weekends and during your time off.
 It will be impossible for you to know what exactly you will want to do before you get there, so be sensible and set an amount that is available to you each weekend.
 If you don’t use your entire allowance one weekend then you can have more to spend on the next one.